Hamlet's Use of the Trojan War & Consequences of the Judgment of Paris

 Why does Shakespeare’s “Hamlet” refer to the Trojan war?

-Some think that Trojan War references in Shakespeare was merely a Renaissance Greek obsession.
+Some may think that Trojan War references in Shakespeare merely represented a Renaissance obsession with things Greek.

 (2) the widow Hecuba’s grief [2] (a contrast with Gertrude);

-(3) the pause of Pyrrhus (like Hamlet hesitating to kill Claudius at prayer) [3]; and
+(3) the pause of Pyrrhus (like Hamlet hesitating to kill Claudius at prayer) [3].

 When the players arrive in Elsinore and perform a speech at Hamlet’s request, he asks for a speech about Hecuba, mother of Paris, witnessing the revenge killing of her husband, King Priam.